havietthang/A-Benchmark-of-Small-Language-Models-for-Local-Text-to-SQL-over-SQLite/README.md

 The paper evaluates compact instruction-tuned language models for local natural-language-to-SQL generation over embedded SQLite databases.
 The benchmark uses the Spider 1.0 development set, direct SQLite execution, 4-bit NF4 quantization, lightweight SQL verification, and four schema-context/repair conditions.

-> **Important:** This repository does **not** redistribute the Spider 1.0 dataset, Spider question text, gold SQL, or original SQLite database files.
-Users should download Spider 1.0 from its official source and place it locally following the layout below.

 ---

 ## Repository contents